 People have migrated to Australia for many reasons.
-Some flee from the ravages of war, hunger, religious persecution or political repressions.
+Some flee from the ravages of war, hunger, religious persecution or political repression.

-Others have been lured by a sense of adventure, by the prospect of a new beginning, of owning land, of making a fortune, or to be reunited with love ones.
+Others have been lured by a sense of adventure, by the prospect of a new beginning, of owning land, of making a fortune, or to be reunited with loved ones.

-Using sound, objects, still and moving images we explore the reasons why people left their countries to come to Australia and what they brought with them.
+Using sound, still and moving images we explore the reasons why people leave their homelands to come to Australia across time, place and culture.

 Adult $15